stackus/goht/README.md

 - `:javascript`
 - `:css`

+### Whitespace Removal
+GoHT supports the removal of whitespace between tags.
+This is done by adding a `>` or `<` to the end of the tag.

+- `>` will remove all whitespace between the tag and its parent or siblings.
+- `<` will remove all whitespace between the tag and its first and last child.

+Both can be used together to remove whitespace both inside and outside a tag; the order they're in does not matter.

 ### Template nesting
 The biggest departure from Haml is how templates can be combined.
 When working Haml you could use `= render :partial_name` or `= haml :partial_name` to render a partial.
 The `render` and `haml` functions are not available in GoHT, instead you can use the `@render` directive.
 ```haml